-These Lemon Meringue Tartlets have the best combination of textures, which is exactly what I love about a lemon meringue pie (but make it mini)!
-The flaky and buttery crust holds up so well to the luscious and bright curd, and finish it off with a fluffy vanilla meringue for poppable perfection!
+These Mini Lemon Meringue Tarts have the best combination of textures, which is exactly what I love about a lemon meringue pie (but make it mini)!
+The flaky and buttery crust holds up so well to the luscious and bright lemon filling, and gets topped with a fluffy vanilla Swiss meringue for poppable perfection!

 - All-purpose flour.
 For the flaky tart crust.